Operation Phou Phiang II: Order of battle

 PAVN strength was reduced to four regiments; however, they had supporting arms.
 The 174th Regiment garrisoned Phou Phasai, Zebra Ridge, and a regimental headquarters.
-The 866th Independent Regiment occupied the Plain; it was supported by pairs of T-34 and PT-76 tanks, and of 85mm and 122mm field guns.
+The 866th Independent Regiment occupied the Plain; it was supported by pairs of T-34 and PT-76 tanks, and of 85 mm and 122 mm field guns.
 The 148th and 335th Independent Regiments were reserve units.
 The 42nd Artillery Battalion had its ten artillery pieces manning three fire bases.
 Also available were two sapper units, the 27th and 421st Dac Cong Battalions; three anti-aircraft battalions; an armored unit equipped with six T-59 and two T-34 tanks, as well as four K-63 armored personnel carriers.

 Opposed to them were a bewildering hodgepodge of Royalist Hmong guerrillas and Thai mercenaries in shifting assignments and alignments.
 During April and May 1972, three regimental-size guerrilla Groupements Mobile (GMs) were circulated south into Thailand for refurbishing—GMs 24, 23, and 22.
 Task Force Vang Pao, a formation of Thai mercenaries, contained at least six battalions.
 Five guerrilla battalions were stationed at Ban Pa Dong—Bataillons Guerrier (BGs) 105, 110, 209, 228, and 233.
 Another guerrilla battalion, BG 224, was stationed on Skyline Ridge, overlooking Long Tieng.
 Two reinforcement regiments would arrive from neighboring Military Region 3—GM 30 would be flown in on 18 May; GM 31 arrived on 2 July.

 Air superiority for the guerrillas would be guaranteed.
 They were allotted up to 80 Royal Lao Air Force (RLAF) T-28 Trojan sorties daily for close air support.
 The U.S. Air Force pledged 20 daily close air support sorties by F-4 Phantom IIs and six by A-1 Skyraiders.
 Ten more Phantom sorties were promised for interdiction missions.
 The operation's daily air support also included a B-52 Arc Light strike (with two more on call), as well as one AC-130 and four AC-119 gunship sorties.